flowerinthenight/flowerinthenight.github.io/_posts/2016-05-06-import-environment-powershell.md

 comments: true
 ---

-A couple of days ago, I was working on a powershell-based script for mstests automation and I needed to call `vsdevcmd.bat` from Visual Studios tools folder.
+A couple of days ago, I was working on a powershell-based script for mstest automation and I needed to call `vsdevcmd.bat` from Visual Studio's tools folder.

 {% highlight powershell %}
 function Invoke-Environment([Parameter(Mandatory=1)][string]$Command, [switch]$Output, [switch]$Force)